-In addition to deciphering GPCR sub-states, arrestin engineering allows to create more stable GPCR-arrestin complexes which make yet undruggable targets addressable.
+Arrestin engineering allows to create more stable GPCR-arrestin complexes which make yet undruggable targets addressable, e.g. through stabilizing solubilized GPCRs for X ray crystallography or cryo-EM studies.

 Heitzler, D., Durand, G., Gallay, N., Rizk, A., Ahn, S., Kim, J., et al. (2012).
 Competing G protein-coupled receptor kinases balance G protein and beta-arrestin signaling.
 Molecular Systems Biology, 8.